enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-class.md

 * [ECMA built-in type can be inherited](#ecma-built-in-type-can-be-inherited)
 * [Local Class](#local-class)

-## Define a class
+## Define A Class

-property added directly to class will be added to [prototype](javascript-three-prototype-concepts.md#prototype-property)
+Property added directly to class will be added to [prototype](javascript-three-prototype-concepts.md#prototype-property)

 ```js
 class Rectangle {